Content Reviewed by:

 But you would have to do something pretty unreasonable to cross that line.

-The law actually covers EMT’s and first responders too.
+The Good Samaritan Law in Maryland also extends to EMTs and first responders, providing protection from lawsuits while administering first aid or emergency care.
 The law covers them for acts or omissions while rendering aid or giving emergency medical care, as long as they are doing so without charging a fee to the victim.
 It applies while you are at the scene of an emergency, or in transit to emergency medical care, or while you are communicating with other first responders or doctors.

 The part of the law covering first responders is for those who are licensed or certified by the state, or who have at least completed an advanced first aid course from the American Red Cross or an equivalent agency.
 It covers most first responders I can think of.
 They even threw the ski patrol in there.
 It is clearly designed to be a broad protection for first responders.